Green Willow Homestead

 • Build Time: 24 hours

-*Please note the price of lumber has been higher than estimated over the last year
+*Please note the price of lumber has highly fluctuated in the last year.

 We actually built two Mega A-Frame Chicken Coop Tractors for our small farm!
 We house 15-20 hens in each tractor and move them one full space a day on our 3-acre pasture.
 I love this tractor because it makes our farm's pastured egg operation efficient and easy.
 They are beautiful to look at too - customers love them!